SemanticMediaWiki/SemanticMediaWiki/src/Schema/docs/filter.md

 ## Format

 The following examples show the expected format for how to define a condition which is tested and hereby permits the code to decide whether it is a true statement or not for those tested values.
-Aside from the `if` + `keyword` notation, some statements allow the clarify the requirements when more than one value is given or required by using the following expressions `oneOf`, `anyOf`, and `allOf` (borrowing the semantics from  [swagger.io][swagger.io] and [json-schema.org][json-schema.org]).
+Aside from the `if` + `keyword` notation, some statements allow to clarify the requirements when more than one value is given or required by using the following expressions `oneOf`, `anyOf`, and `allOf` (borrowing the semantics from  [swagger.io][swagger.io] and [json-schema.org][json-schema.org]).

 ```
 {